newtonkwan/newtonkwan.github.io/_posts/2025-10-07-running-journey.markdown

 Unfortunately, the race did not go well.
 I completed the race in 3:52:04, which is 6 minutes slower than my PB and ~40 minutes slower than I (and my coach) expected.

 There were four major contributing factors:
-1. the temperature was a blistering 79 F (26 C), where typical average temperatures range in the low 60s
+1. The temperature was a blistering 79 F (26 C), where typical average temperatures range in the low 60s.
-2. my body was battling a cold about ~4 days prior to the race that continued through the rest of my trip
+2. My body was battling a cold about ~4 days prior to the race that continued through the rest of my trip.
-3. overfueling during the race which caused stomach issues and cramping
+3. Overfueling during the race which caused stomach issues and cramping.
-4. mental pressure to perform well and eroding confidence throughout the race
+4. Mental pressure to perform well and eroding confidence throughout the race.

 The first factor was uncontrollable.